DataDog/the-monitor/postgresql/postgresql-monitoring.md

 **Dead rows:** If you have a vacuuming schedule in place (either through autovacuum or some other means), the number of dead rows should not be steadily increasing over time—this indicates that something is interfering with your VACUUM process.
 VACUUM processes can get blocked if there is a lock on the table/row that needs to be vacuumed.
 If you suspect that a VACUUM is stuck, you will need to investigate to see what is causing this slowdown, as it can lead to slower queries and increase the amount of disk space that PostgreSQL uses.
 Therefore, it's crucial to monitor the number of dead rows to ensure that your tables are being maintained with regular, periodic VACUUM processes.

-{{< img src="postgresql-monitoring-dead-rows-sawtooth.png" alt="postgresql dead rows removed by vacuum process" caption="The number of dead rows normally drops after a VACUUM process runs successfully, and then rises again as the database accumulates more dead rows over time, resulting in a sawtooth pattern." wide="true" >}}
+{{< img src="postgresql-monitoring-dead-rows-sawtooth.png" alt="postgresql dead rows removed by vacuum process" caption="The number of dead rows normally drops after a VACUUM process runs successfully, and then rises again as the database accumulates more dead rows over time, resulting in a sawtooth pattern." wide="true" border="true" >}}

 ### Replication and reliability
 As mentioned earlier, PostgreSQL writes and updates data by noting each transaction in the [write-ahead log (WAL)][wal-docs].
 In order to maintain data integrity without sacrificing too much performance, PostgreSQL only needs to record updates in the WAL and then commit the WAL (not the actual updated page/block) to disk to ensure data reliability in case the primary/master fails.
 After logging the transaction to the WAL, PostgreSQL will check if the block is in memory, and if so, it will update it in memory, marking it as a "dirty page."